 Pixar Pier at California Adventure opens on June 23.
 Paradise Pier gets a new theme and a new name.
 Expect soft openings of the rides starting about a month before then.

-Before that, the “Paint the Night” Parade comes to California Adventure on April 13.
+The “Paint the Night” Parade moved over to California Adventure on April 13.
 The nighttime extravaganza was a big hit with guests at Disneyland and it has a new a float featuring characters from “The Incredibles.”

 At Pixar Pier, most of the rides remain, but some of them will have new Pixar themes:

 - The already fun and exciting California Screamin’ rollercoaster becomes the Incredicoaster when it adds a storyline: The Parr family races alongside you, trying to catch baby Jack-Jack!